ACCESS-NRI/access-hive.org.au/README.md

 - Pull the latest version of `development` branch locally by using the following commands:

-    > Fetch all remote branches from github:
+    > Fetch the remote branches from github:

     `git fetch`